NCAS-CMS/cfdm/docs/source/tutorial.rst

 ------------------

 External variables are those referred to in the dataset, but which are not present in it.
-Instead such variables are stored in other files known as "external files".
+Instead, such variables are stored in other files known as "external files".
 External variables may, however, be incorporated into the field constructs of the dataset, as if they had actually been stored in the same file, simply by providing the